Garlic Capellini Pasta

 • Cheese: Besides the parmesan cheese topping, you could sprinkle on mozzarella, gorgonzola, asiago, or provolone cheese.

-• Types of pasta: If you don’t have Capellini, you can make this recipe with other types of long and thin pasta.
+• Types of Pasta: If you don’t have Capellini, you can make this recipe with other types of long and thin pasta.
 Regular spaghetti, angel hair pasta, or Fedelini are delicious pasta options that will work well for this recipe.
 You can even go with a thicker option like linguine.

 More Tasty Vegetarian Pasta Recipes

-Garlic Capellini Pasta collage of finished pasta and steps to make.
+collage of finished pasta and steps to make.
 Recipe name in red banner.

 About the Author: Sabrina Snyder